elliottomlinson/cardmaster/README.md

        id="Lover Fatale" title="⚡ A visible NPC develops feelings for you. &#013;✋ Attacks against characters who love you deal 25 bonus damage.">
 </p>

+Three of the same tier can be exchanged for an upgrade.
 The tiers are ⚫Grey, 🔵Blue, 🟢Green, 🔴Red, and 🟡Gold.
-The player can upgrade a card in exchange for three of the same tier.

 <br>
 <p align="center">